Warts (Common Warts) (cont.)

 Nonprescription freezing methods

 It has been reported that warts can be treated by covering them with duct (duck) tape or other nonporous tape, such as electrical tape.
 This treatment requires that the tape must be left in place all the time and removed only a few hours once per week.
 The tape must be replaced frequently.
+Many are of the opinion that this is no better than a placebo, based on published studies which do not show much effectiveness with this form of treatment.

 Viewers share their comments